adambard/learnxinyminutes-docs/julia.html.markdown

 push!(a,4)     #=> [1,2,4]
 push!(a,3)     #=> [1,2,4,3]
 append!(a,b) #=> [1,2,4,3,4,5,6]

 # Remove from the end with pop
 pop!(a)        #=> 6 and b is now [4,5]

 # Let's put it back
 push!(b,6)   # b is now [4,5,6] again.

 a[1] #=> 1 # remember that Julia indexes from 1, not 0!

-a[end] #=> 6 # end is a shorthand for the last index; it can be used in any indexing expression.
+# end is a shorthand for the last index.
+It can be used in any
+# indexing expression
+a[end] #=> 6

-# Function names that end in exclamations points indicate that they modify their argument.
+# Function names that end in exclamations points indicate that they modify
+# their argument.
 arr = [5,4,6] #=> 3-element Int64 Array: [5,4,6]
 sort(arr) #=> [4,5,6]; arr is still [5,4,6]
 sort!(arr) #=> [4,5,6]; arr is now [4,5,6]

 # Looking out of bounds is a BoundsError
+try
     a[0] #=> ERROR: BoundsError() in getindex at array.jl:270
     a[end+1] #=> ERROR: BoundsError() in getindex at array.jl:270
+catch e
+    println(e)
+end

-# Errors list the line and file they came from, even if it's in the standard library.
+# Errors list the line and file they came from, even if it's in the standard
-# If you built Julia from source, you can look in the folder base inside the julia folder to find these files.
+# library.
+If you built Julia from source, you can look in the folder base
+# inside the julia folder to find these files.

 # You can initialize arrays from ranges
 a = [1:5] #=> 5-element Int64 Array: [1,2,3,4,5]

 # You can look at ranges with slice syntax.
 a[1:3] #=> [1, 2, 3]
-# Omit the beginning
 a[2:] #=> [2, 3, 4, 5]

 # Remove arbitrary elements from a list with splice!
 arr = [3,4,5]
 splice!(arr,2) #=> 4 ; arr is now [3,5]

 # Concatenate lists with append!
 b = [1,2,3]
 append!(a,b) # Now a is [1, 3, 4, 5, 1, 2, 3]

 # Check for existence in a list with contains
 contains(a,1) #=> true

 # Examine the length with length